d3cker/comfyui-prompt-generator/README.md

 *user_prompt* - user-defined output details, for example: "make sure the background is black".
 Please note that results may differ depending on the model and quantization method.

 *openai_base_url* - Any OpenAI-compatible endpoint.
-Tested with Ollama.
 Allows you to distribute the workload to remote hosts.
+Tested with Ollama and llama.cpp.

 *openai_model_override* - The model name to load via the OpenAI backend.
 For example `qwen3-vl:7b`